Ganesh-Ramasamy/landmark-remark/README.md

 ![Clean architecture](doc/diagrams/clean%20architecture.png)

+The source code outside is depending on source code one layer inside of it, meaning the arrow of the dependency points inward.

 ## Screaming Architecture
 Architecture should reveal the intent of the requirements, instead of cluttered by the conventioan of the framework.